- Source Code Manager

 Designed for teams between 1 and 100 developers, the SCM promotes and standardizes the collaboration between developers (even when developing alone, the SCM is useful because it contains the history of your applications).

 The SCM uses a repository: procedures, classes, pages, reports, components, analyses, etc.

 - in HFSQL Client/Server mode:

 - in HFSQL Classic mode (installed locally or in a shared directory).

 The SCM can be run locally or remotely, via Internet or via an HTTP or HTTPS connection.
 This feature enables you to work on a project from your office or from a remote site without losing any changes.

 The SCM can also be used in offline mode.

 All project elements are saved in the repository (on the server).
 This operation is performed when creating the project or when importing an existing project into the Source Code Manager.

-To work on a project element (window, report, etc.), the developer must check out the element from the repository, modify it and check the element back in.
+To work on a project element (window, page, report, etc.), the developer must check out the element from the repository, modify it and check the element back in.

 If the element is already checked out, the developer can ask the person who performed the check-out to check the element back in (via the messaging software).